AMR-/Conservative-Q-Improvement/Readme.md

 ## Usage

 CQI is designed for environments that are written according to [OpenAI Gym](https://gym.openai.com/) specifications.
 Here is a small example of initializing a QTree for training on CartPole.
+Note that you must have `gym` installed to run the example.

     import gym